-The asset tag is one of the most crucial, yet often overlooked, components of an effective asset tracking system.
+The asset tag and asset tagging is one of the most crucial, yet often overlooked, components of an effective asset tracking system.
 It is literally the key to unlocking valuable information about the asset it is tracking.
 Below are some of the questions we receive about the unsung hero of the asset tracking world.

 What is a fixed asset tag?

 A fixed asset tag is a tag or label used to identify equipment using a unique serial number, barcode and/or RFID tag.
 Technically speaking a fixed asset is a long-term tangible asset that a business owns and uses and is not expected to be used or sold within a year.
 What that asset is depends on the type of business it belongs to.
 Schools and hospitals, for example, will have different fixed assets than a manufacturing company.
 IT assets like laptops, monitors, printers, etc. are commonly seen across different industries.

 What industries benefit from asset tracking the most?

 The short answer is any industry can benefit from asset tracking.
 It really depends on what you put into the system upfront ensuring everyone has bought into the concept and the data entered is clean and update procedures are followed.
 Every industry should want to know where their equipment is, what the value is and what the maintenance/upgrade schedule is.
 An effective asset tracking system will help organizations in any industry maximize the use of their assets.